 ECCH’s Dietetics Service provides expert help and advice to adults with specific needs to make sure they receive the right nutrition and hydration to maintain or improve their wellbeing.
 This includes people with learning disabilities or diabetes, as well as those who have problems swallowing, use a feeding tube, who have had a stroke or may need to follow a special diet for other reasons.

-Our aim is to make it easier for people using the service, to access support for diet or nutritional problems, by bringing high quality care closer to home.
+Our aim is to make it easier for people using the service to access support for diet or nutritional problems, by bringing high quality care closer to home.

-The service is run from three clinics:
+The service is run from four clinics: